elegant784seat/nrl-ntwrks-frm-scrtch/README.md

 - `b` is the bias vector;
 - `Y` is the output matrix.

-A non-linear activation function is then applied element-wise:
+A non-linear activation function is applied element-wise:

 ```math
 A = f(Y)